Nadie Sabe

 "Nadie Sabe" is a song by Puerto Rican rapper Bad Bunny.
 It was released on October 13, 2023, through Rimas Entertainment, as part of Bad Bunny's fifth studio album, Nadie Sabe Lo Que Va a Pasar Mañana.
 The song was written by Bad Bunny and with Tainy, La Paciencia and Mag handling the production, who were also marked as songwriters.
+It contains a sample of the song "Histoire d'un amour", by Dalida.

 Background and release

 On October 9, 2023, Bad Bunny announced his album Nadie Sabe Lo Que Va a Pasar Mañana, and "Nadie Sabe" was included as the album's opening track.

 Commercial performance

 Following the releasing of Nadie Sabe Lo Que Va a Pasar Mañana, "Nadie Sabe" appeared at number 22 on the US Billboard Hot 100 chart upon the issue date of October 28, 2023.
 The song also charted at number four on the US Hot Latin Songs chart upon the issue date of October 28, 2023.
 On the Billboard Global 200 chart, it debuted at number 12 on the chart dated October 28, 2023.
 "Nadie Sabe" peaked at number 7 in Spain's official chart.
 It appeared also in the Billboard charts in Bolivia (12), Chile (14), Colombia (5), Ecuador (5), Peru (8), Mexico (15), Switzerland (55) and Argentina (59).